Polkas/cat2cat/README.md

 There should be stated a 3 clear questions:

 1. Do i have a transition table.
-2. Type of the data - panel balanced vs unbalanced, aggregate data vs individual data.
+2. Type of the data - panel dataset with unique identifiers vs panel dataset without unique identifiers, aggregate data vs individual data.
 3. Direction of a transition, forward or backward - use a new or an old encoding

 For more advance usage check the vignette.